Key Takeaway

 Is MEDVi the same as MEDvidi?

 No. MEDVi is a weight loss telehealth clinic.
 MEDvidi is a separate company that provides online mental health services.
-The similar names cause confusion, but they are unrelated businesses.
+The similar names cause confusion, but they're unrelated businesses.

 Can I trust the medications from MEDVi?

 MEDVi's medications are sourced from compounding pharmacies that operate under FDA oversight.
-Compounded medications are legal and regulated, but they have not gone through the same approval process as brand-name drugs.
-If you specifically require FDA-approved medications, you will need to work through a traditional provider and insurance.
+Compounded medications are legal and regulated, but they haven't gone through the same approval process as brand-name drugs.
+If you specifically require FDA-approved medications, you'll need to work through a traditional provider and insurance.